xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [05/2025] My team attended the ESE Research Showcase to present our robot dog (Code-E) and our research.
 It was a great pleasure to introduce my work to the **President and Vice-Chancellor of the University of Exeter, Prof. Lisa Roberts**, and other members of the University Council.
 [Exeter News 1 (internal only)](https://universityofexeteruk.sharepoint.com/sites/FacultyofEnvironmentScienceandEconomyESEnew/SitePages/Faculty-Hosts-University-Council-and-Celebrates-Research-Excellence(2).aspx).
 [Exeter News 2 (internal only)](https://uoeinternalcomms.newsweaver.com/7gj2uiim03/94nqv79qsln4d208rfh9qq?email=true&lang=en&a=2&p=5014214&t=2297131).

-[05/2025] Invited to give a talk at Exeter CS Seminar.

 [05/2025] I organized the Exeter Computer Vision Workshop: PhD Research Talks.

 [05/2025] I was awarded an **<span style="color: red;">Exeter-Fudan Fellowship</span>** to strengthen the collaboration between my Fusion Intelligence Laboratory and Zhongshan Hospital, Fudan University.